The Welsh Government have announced that due to the improving coronavirus situation in Wales dates for the return of sport have been brought forward.

 [Updated March 26th 13.00]

-With both the rate of infection and the number of hospital admissions from Covid dropping quickly in Wales (which now has the lowest infection rates in the UK), Welsh Government carried out its three-weekly review of the Public Health Regulations and its associated guidance for Wales on March 26th.
+With both the rate of infection and the number of hospital admissions from Covid dropping quickly in Wales (which now has the lowest infection rates in the UK), Welsh Government carried out its three-weekly review of the Public Health Regulations and its associated guidance for Wales.

 In brief, the new regulations state: